Academy maniacs

-Early life
+Early life of both

 Artyom Anoufriev

-Artyom Anoufriev was born on October 4, 1992 in Irkutsk, a city in Russia in central Siberia, and was raised without a father.
+Artyom Anoufriev was born on October 4, 1992, in Irkutsk, a city in Russia in central Siberia, and was raised without a father.
 Childhood friends described him in court positively, but nevertheless, his childhood was very difficult psychologically.
 His mother, Nina Ivanovna Anoufrieva, who worked as an accountant in an insurance company, did not have a good influence on the teenager's upbringing.
 According to the previous headmaster of the school he studied in, she had instructed young Anoufriev to hate people.
 When he received bad grades, his mother immediately wrote statements in which she reproached teachers for psychological pressure on her son, and if the marks were written only on his diary, she would write complaints about the concealment of information.
-Ultimately, while Anoufriev was in the 9th grade, the school management was forced to look for a new physics teacher, because the previous one refused to teach the class that Anoufriev was in.
+Ultimately, while Anoufriev was in the 9th grade, the school management was forced to look for a new physics teacher, because the previous one refused to teach the classes that Anoufriev was in.

 Anoufriev did well in his studies; he had good marks in literature and English, he participated in many activities and school competitions, had musical lessons for the guitar and double bass in 5 years, and also sang and played in a local music group that fell apart after his organizer left Irkutsk.
 However, since first grade Anoufriev was an outcast, and only in senior classes, when his classmates gradually matured and became more friendly, Anoufriev managed to get rid of this stigma, but at the same time, while in the 10th grade, his performance worsened and graduated from school with sufficiency.
 In the senior class, shortly before graduation, classmates shot a farewell amateur film, in which they told what happiness was in their opinion.
 Anoufriev was the only one who said: "To be honest, I do not know what happiness is.
 But I would really like to quickly find out what it is."
 After school, Anoufriev entered the Irkutsk State Medical University and at the same time went to work as an auxiliary worker in the art museum.

 At the trial, Anoufriev's mother said that he had been beaten once by a group of Armenians, and a criminal case was opened, but nobody was charged.
 The Anoufriev family was transferred a sum amounting of 50 thousand rubles as compensation for non-pecuniary damage, but according to his mother, Anoufriev became very unbalanced after this incident.
 According to some reports, however, Anoufriev himself provoked the conflict by insulting the Armenians' family on an internet social networking site, after which his representatives called him to a "showdown", and the criminal case was stopped after the parties reconciled.

 Nina Anoufrieva spoke against her son's friendship with Nikita Lytkin and believed that their communication should be prohibited, because, in her opinion, Lytkin was a bad influence on her son.